-- AI / data-mining papers so far this year: full papers at UAI, RO-MAN (conversational agents), IJCAI (Q&A), KDD (real-time bidding) and AISTATS (spectral methods).
+- AI/data-mining papers: full papers at UAI, RO-MAN (conversational agents), IJCAI (Q&A), KDD (real-time bidding) and AISTATS (spectral methods).

 - Best Full Paper at the 7th International Learning Analytics and Knowledge Conference (LAK'17), 'Reflective Writing Analytics for Actionable Feedback'

-- Xavier Carreras and Ariadna Quattoni are PC & area chair at EMNLP
+- Xavier Carreras and Ariadna Quattoni PC & area chair at EMNLP

-- We had 4 four papers accepted at ACL + 2 at workshops.
+- 4 four papers accepted at ACL + 2 at workshops.
 Here is the list

 - Our entry to the SEMEVAL competition for Sentence-level aspect-based sentiment analysis ranked 1st in polarity detection for English and French.
 Here is the paper.